 We begin by examining the classic problem of contagion of information and behaviors across networks, and follow by considering the various underlying models of network structure that might underlie contagion and other processes.
-Next, we spend two sessions addressing a variety of mechanisms by which an actor's position in a network affects its behavior or performance.
-We close by studying antecedents of network ties: the issues of network evolution and network activation.
+The next two sessions address a variety of mechanisms by which an actor's position in a network affects its behavior or performance.
+Then, the following two sessions address antecedents of network ties via the topics of network evolution and network activation.
+We close with a "grab bag" session of articles chosen to match class interests.
 Each week, four articles are listed as the key readings we will discuss in detail during the class session; you need only focus on these articles.
 Numerous related articles are listed as "recommended" for additional reading, but I do not expect you to prepare them for class.
 Please feel free to post pdfs of recommended or other related articles onto the Canvas page for our class.

 Evaluation is based on three components: reaction papers, empirical analyses, and class participation.
-For five of the sessions, you are expected to write a reaction paper on an article you select from the required readings assigned for that day (maximum 750 words).
+For five of the sessions (excluding the final grab bag session), you are expected to write a reaction paper on an article you select from the required readings assigned for that day (maximum 750 words).
 A strong reaction paper will avoid wasting the word quota on summarizing the article; instead, focus on what the paper evokes for you in terms of unanswered questions, perceived flaws, and comparisons to other work with which you are familiar.
-Hard copies of these reaction papers must be handed in at the beginning of the class, and you are free to choose the five sessions you prefer.
-At one of sessions 2 through 6, you will also lead the class discussion for one article for which you are also writing a reaction paper (sign up on Canvas; only one student for any paper).
-There will also be one empirical assignment which requires analysis using UCINET or another software package of your choice.
+Hard copies of these reaction papers must be handed in at the beginning of the class; choose the five sessions you prefer.
+At one of sessions 2 through 6, you will work in a pair to lead the class discussion for one article for which you are each also writing a reaction paper (sign up on Canvas; only one pair for any paper).
+There is one empirical assignment which requires analysis using a network software package and data of your choice.
 Detailed instructions for this empirical assignment are posted on Canvas.
 As in any seminar, consistent attendance and high-quality participation will help your grade.

-Session 1 CONTAGION
+Session 1 CONTAGION (January 21)